bigyaa/transcription-system/AudioDispatcher/README.md

 4. Once the process is complete, the transcribed text will be saved to a text file in the output directory.

 Note: Make sure to update the configuration file (config.xml) with the correct settings before running the code.
-You can also specify the audio files you want to transcribe by adding their file paths to the audio_files list in main.py.
+You can also specify the audio files you want to transcribe by adding their file paths to the audio_path list in main.py.

 If you encounter any issues or have any questions, please refer to the Contributing Guidelines or contact the project maintainers.